ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

     ```
     {: pre}

-2. Copy and save all of the content from `.ssh/id_rsa.pub`.
+2. Copy and save all the content from `.ssh/id_rsa.pub`.

 ## Add SSH key to the VPC infrastructure
 {: #hpc-ssh-key-adding}